 Undergraduate Students in Graduate Courses

 Under certain conditions, undergraduate students may enroll for graduate classes.
 In general, this requires advanced undergraduate standing, permission of the academic advisor, and permission of the department and instructor offering the course.
-Undergraduate students in graduate classes must compete exactly the same requirements as graduate students.
+Undergraduate students in graduate classes must complete exactly the same requirements as graduate students.
 In addition, undergraduate students must have met all prerequisite requirements for the graduate course in which they wish to enroll.